Menopause

 Diagnosis

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 The doctor will ask about your periods.
 This is often enough to make the diagnosis.

-Sometimes, a blood test to look for follicle-stimulating hormone (FSH) may be done to confirm the diagnosis.
+A blood test may be done to look for follicle-stimulating hormone (FSH).
 High levels of FSH suggest menopause.
+It can confirm the diagnosis.

 Treatments